Chen-Jack/2D-Platformer/README.md

 # Awesome 2D Platformer! <br/>
-A 2D Platformer created on the Unity engine. <br/>
+A 2D Platformer created with C# on the Unity engine. <br/>
 This was created in during the CUNY Hackathon for Fall 2017. <br/>

 Team: <br/>